Harvey M. Watterson: Career

 Watterson was a delegate to the Democratic National Convention at Baltimore, Maryland in 1860, and was a presidential elector on the Douglas ticket for that year's presidential election.
 After the Civil War, he was appointed by President Andrew Johnson as one of a commission to investigate the behavior in the states "lately in rebellion."

 Watterson practiced law in Washington, D.C. for fourteen years.
-He moved to Louisville, Kentucky and was a member of the editorial staff of the Louisville Courier-Journal, the newspaper founded by his son Henry.
+He moved to Louisville, Kentucky and was a member of the editorial staff of the Louisville Courier-Journal, the newspaper edited by his son Henry.

 Death

 Watterson died in Louisville on October 1, 1891.
 He is interred at Cave Hill Cemetery.